-Of course cheating spouses is nothing new - it's been happening since the beginning fo time.
+Of course, cheating spouses is nothing new – it’s been happening since the beginning of time.
 I mean forever.
-I'd go over a bunch of historic instances with you, but let's use one that shouldn't hurt anyone's feelings today - my husband's cousin Marilyn was believed to have been involved with a very married president, if anyone knows their fairly recent history.
+I’d go over a bunch of historic instances with you, but let’s use one that shouldn’t hurt anyone’s feelings today – my husband’s cousin Marilyn was believed to have been involved with a very married president if anyone knows their fairly recent history.

 But back to the story – this isn’t the first time in recent months that online debauchery has been exposed.
 Oh no, don’t you remember back in May when the Adult Friend Finder site got hacked?

-I'm just guessing that some of these hackers had their lives ruined by these kinds of sites.
-You think so?
+I’m just guessing that some of these hackers had their lives ruined by these kinds of sites.
+Do you think so?